-HistoryThe operational business of SendR is mainly and historically carried out through finetunes GmbH, a limited liability company incorporated under the laws of Germany in December 2003.
+HistoryThe operational business of SendR is resp. was mainly and historically carried out through finetunes GmbH, a limited liability company incorporated under the laws of Germany in December 2003.
 The operating company finetunes GmbH is the pioneer in digital media distribution and exploitation of license rights, aggregating the interests of artists and record labels and acting as a clearing house for the owners of digital media assets and licenses.
 Focusing on music as the main distributable content, finetunes also monetizes video, long-form video (such as concerts, films) and audio-books rights.
 The following are important milestones in the history of the Group’s corporate and operational development:

 Incorporation of finetunes GmbH after the founders having works some time “garage-style” on a solution for independent labels to be able to sell their content (music) online. finetunes starts as the first independent download stare for music in Germany.
 The initial solution for that is based on a client server model (as iTunes still is) and also included a digital rights management system.

 Achievement of a proprietary download platform.
 After having worked with several licensors it appeared that licensors not only express a demand for digitizing their content but also needed to use that digitized content for distribution to other points of sale.